top of page

 In practical terms, it’s a growing collection of short, durable notes:

-• one idea per note
+• one idea, observation, or reference per note

 • written to be understandable on their own